domhofmann/PRTween/README.md

 	operation.timingFunction = &PRTweenTimingFunctionLinear;
 	operation.updateSelector = @selector(update:)

 The code above creates a new operation that carries out a tween over the period we defined earlier.
-Additionally, you've told the operation to call the `update:` selector every time the value is adjusted. `update:` might look like this:
+Additionally, you've told the operation to call the `update:` selector on `self` every time the value is adjusted. `update:` might look like this:

 	- (void)update:(PRTweenPeriod*)period {
 		NSLog(@"%f", period.tweenedValue);